 Landing Page: Landing page should be relevant to what the notification is all about.
 If the landing pages and push notification doesn't sync with the message conveyed, it will lead to an increased bounce rate.

 Let’s take an example: you are promoting a limited time coupon code.
 The user clicks on it and lands on a landing page.
-However, the landing page doesn’t mention anything about the coupon and user will not know what the code was.
-This will create discontent in user mind and will leave the page.
+However, the landing page doesn’t mention anything about the coupon, and user will not know what the code was.
+This will create discontent in the user's mind and will leave the page.

-Keep your Landing Page relevant to Push Notification Message.
+Keep your Landing Page relevant to the Push Notification Message.

 Reading Push Notification Metrics Together

-Next thing is to analyze the Push Notification Result and see how to read the Push Notification metrics.
-Below table is an easy way to do quick analysis of your Push Notification: *considering your landing page is optimized for conversion/lead
+The next thing is to analyze the Push Notification Result and see how to read the Push Notification metrics.
+Below the table is an easy way to do a quick analysis of your Push Notification: *considering your landing page is optimized for conversion/lead

 Analysis of the Push Notification Metric: